AdobeDocs/experience-manager-65.en/help/sites-authoring/editing-page-properties.md

   >
   >Vanity URLs:
   >
-  >
-  >
-  >    * Must be unique so you should take care that the value is not already used by another page.
+  >* Must be unique so you should take care that the value is not already used by another page.
-  >    * Do not support regex patterns.
+  >* Do not support regex patterns.
-  >    * Should not be set to an existing page.
-  >
-  >

-  You also need to configure Dispatcher to enable access to vanity URLs.
-See [Enabling Access to Vanity URLs](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#enabling-access-to-vanity-urls-vanity-urls) for more details.

 * **Redirect Vanity URL**